Shady-25/qc_bridge_qubit_dynamics/README.md

 ---

-## 🎯 Next Steps
+## Next Steps

-- Complete the Qiskit notebook
+- Complete the Qiskit repository
 - Reproduce Bloch sphere visualizations using Qiskit
 - Explore measurement and the Born rule
 - Study multi‑qubit systems and entanglement